OUR ENGINEERS PREPARE STORM WATER MANAGEMENT REPORTS

 • Indicate the interim measures required for erosion, pond siltation and sedimentation, downstream works, and riparian flow considerations during the construction phase;

-• Indicate if other agencies have jurisdiction and if their approvals or permits are required (e.g. MTO, MECP, Conservation Authority, Niagara Escarpment Commission etc.) and provide a record of approvals;
+• Indicate if other agencies have jurisdiction and if their approvals or permits are required (e.g., MTO, MECP, Conservation Authority, Niagara Escarpment Commission etc.) and provide a record of approvals;

-• Submit all storm water management plans, modeling results, and calculations to support the storm water management proposals.
+• Submit all storm water management plans, modeling results, and calculations to support the stormwater management proposals.

-The owner of the site is encouraged to discuss the need, scope, and proposed storm water management concepts and design assumptions with municipal staff prior to preparing the storm water management report.
+The owner of the site is encouraged to discuss the need, scope, and proposed stormwater management concepts and design assumptions with municipal staff prior to preparing the stormwater management report.

-All storm water management designs must meet the criteria set out by the Municipality, the MECP, and Conservation Authority.
-Storm water quantity control is typically implemented to minimize the potential for downstream flooding, stream bank erosion, and overflows of infrastructure.
+All storm water management designs must meet the criteria set out by the Municipality, the MECP, and the Conservation Authority.
+Stormwater quantity control is typically implemented to minimize the potential for downstream flooding, stream bank erosion, and overflows of infrastructure.
 The objective of the water balance is to capture and manage annual rainfall on-site to preserve the pre-development hydrology.
 The water balance consists of runoff, infiltration, and evapotranspiration.

-Detailed calculations and the design of the storm water management facilities and drainage systems based on the accepted principles in the draft report or Drainage Proposal, must be accepted prior to, or in conjunction with the final acceptance of the engineering drawings.
+Detailed calculations and the design of the storm water management facilities and drainage systems based on the accepted principles in the draft report or Drainage Proposal must be accepted prior to, or in conjunction with, the final acceptance of the engineering drawings.

 • Miaoyi Xue, P.Eng,